nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
-I have been rigging characters with my own autorigger for years.
-Once in a project I had to use Ziva and I found it challenging rigging the actual "skeleton".
-Meanwhile I'd like to try python object-oriented way instead of mel/maxscript, and learn more about animal anatomy through the project.
+For years, I have been rigging characters with my own autorigger .
+Once in a project I was working on realistic character with Ziva.
+I found it challenging rigging the actual "skeleton".
+Meanwhile I would like to try building with python and learn more about anatomy through the project.

 ## Features
-### 1. Modular
+### :: Modular
-In production, we see only single arm or leg in a shot.
-Building an entire rig and deleting unwanted part may break the rig.
+There are times only part of the body is visible or needed.
+Modular build avoids building entire rig and deleting unwanted parts which may break the rig.
-### 2. Custom Framework
+### :: Custom Framework
-Thanks to the course <b>Python for Maya: Beginner to Advanced Rigging Automation</b> by Nick Hughes, I learn about custom framework so I can build tools with much less code.
+Thanks to the course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, I learn to build custom framework for faster development and cleaner codes.
-### 3. Auto Bone Skinning
+### :: Auto Bone Skinning
-Skinning corresponding bones models is also automated with minimum setup and fast referenced joints positioning

-## Components
-#### Neck / Spine
-- FK > IK > Ribbon
-- Stretchy with volume control
-#### Arm
-- FK / IK with ribbon
-- Auto clavicle
-- Soft IK
-- Elbow pinning
-- Free / aligned wrist
-- Twist bones
-#### Hand
-- Smart finger control
-- Palm roll control
-- Scalable hand
-#### Leg
-- FK / IK with ribbon
-- Auto hip
-- Soft IK
-- Knee pinning
-- Twist bones
-- Toe & Patella bones
-- Knee correction
-- Smart foot roll control
-- Scalable foot
-#### NeckQd / SpineQd
-- IK > FK > Ribbon
-- Stretchy with volume control
-#### LegQd
-- FK / IK with ribbon
-- Smart foot roll control
+Minimum setup by positioning reference / ribbon joints for the skeletal meshes.

 ## Framework Python Classes
 ```mermaid
 classDiagram